ibininja/convert_to_png/README.md

-# Convert Image to PNG Tool
+# Convert to PNG Tool
 This is a python command line tool to convert images to pngs.
 This tool utilized args and opencv modules.

 # Requirements